 U.S. Senator Chris Van Hollen (D-Md.) joined Senator Jeanne Shaheen (D-N.H.) in introducing new bipartisan legislation with Senator Roger Wicker (R-Miss.) called the Western Balkans Democracy and Prosperity Act.
 This legislation would support economic development in the region through initiatives on infrastructure, trade and anti-corruption, including codification of sanctions to deter destabilizing activity In the Western Balkans.

-In addition to Senator Van Hollen, Senators Durbin (D-Ill.), Tillis (R-N.C.), Cardin (D-Md.), and Murphy (D-Conn.) are original cosponsors of the bipartisan legislation.
+The bipartisan legislation introduced by Senators Shaheen and Wicker is cosponsored in addition to Senator Van Hollen by Senators Durbin (D-Ill.), Tillis (R-N.C.), Cardin (D-Md.), and Murphy (D-Conn.).

 “Despite Putin’s intent, his bloody war in Ukraine has not weakened our global alliances, but bolstered them.
 Increasing our partnerships with the Western Balkans will allow us to build on this and spur new economic cooperation between our nations.
 This legislation will help us capitalize on these opportunities as we continue to support strengthening democracy in the region,” said Van Hollen.